CISecurity/ControlsAssessmentSpecification/control-2/control-2.5.rst

 #.
 For each asset with allowlisting software installed (M2) from Operation 2 use Input 3 to check and
 	#.
 Note properly configured software (M4)
 	#.
 Note improperly configured software (M5)
+#.
+Compare Input 4 to current date and note timeframe in months (M6)

 Measures
 --------